vercel-community/bash/README.md

 Demo: https://bash-html-8vveguuqn.now.sh

 ## JSON Response

-It is common for serverless functions to communicate via JSON so you can use the http_response_json function to set the content type to application/json; charset=utf8.
+It is common for serverless functions to communicate via JSON, so you can use the `http_response_json` function to set the `Content-Type` to `application/json;
+charset=utf8`.

 ```bash
 handler() {